bostontrader/bookwerx-core-rust/README.md

 3.2.2 If the seed file, as configured via the environment, can be read but it contains invalid SQL, fatal error.

 3.2.3 Given a good seed file that exists, can be read, and is valid SQL, the server will claim successful initialization.
 Do this using a good name via the command line and a bad name via the environment to test that the CLi has precedence.

+4.1 If neither --bind nor BCR_BIND are specified, the server will complain and exit.

+4.2 If either one of --bind or BCR_BIND are _incorrectly_ specified, the startup message will mention it.
+But the server will terminate with an error message.
+Here we test that we can feed the configuration, even if nonsense.
+In this case we _want_ nonsense because we don't yet want the server to fully start.

+At this point I will accept on faith that we can specify both --bind and BCR_BIND and that --bind will have precedence and if it's a bad bind, the server will squeal.

+It's now tempting to turn on the server with a 100% correct configuration and observe its operation.
+However when we start the HTTP part of the server, that's a blocking operation for the test.
+I have yet to figure out how to test this part.